Why This Page Exists

 The One-Line Summary

-• GRC controls how policies and risks are documented.
+- GRC controls how policies and risks are defined and evidenced on paper.

 What Question Each Layer Answers